-The ticks, crosses and discs indicate which aspects of Mr. Candidate's style are likely to contribute positively or more negatively to each competency.
+The checks, crosses and bullets indicate which aspects of Mr. Candidate's style are likely to contribute positively or more negatively to each competency.

-Symbol Short Description Definition √√ Key Strength Very likely to have a positive impact \checkmark Likely Strength Likely to have a positive impact • Moderate Likely to have neither a positive nor a negative impact × Likely Limitation Likely to have a negative impact ×× Key Limitation Very likely to have a negative impact
+Symbol Short Description Definition $\checkmark\checkmark$ Key Strength Very likely to have a positive impact $\checkmark$ Likely Strength Likely to have a positive impact • Moderate Likely to have neither a positive nor a negative impact × Likely Limitation Likely to have a negative impact ×× Key Limitation Very likely to have a negative impact